lennygir/polito-se2-23-02-thesis/README.md

 ## Client Components

+### ProposalRow
+This component renders a single row in a table displaying information about a proposal.
+It encapsulates the rendering logic for a single proposal row in a table, providing options for different actions like editing, archiving, and deleting proposals based on user roles and proposal state.

+### ProposalTable
+This component is responsible for rendering a table displaying proposals.
+It accepts various props to manage data rendering and actions related to proposals.
+This functional React component takes in several props that include headers, proposal data, functions to delete or archive a proposal, functions to fetch teacher details, filters, application data, and the current date.
+It dynamically populates the table headers based on the user's role and the provided headers, and it renders each proposal using the `ProposalRow` component while passing necessary data and functions as props.

+### ProposalFilters

+This component is responsible for rendering a set of filters within a Material-UI `Drawer`.
+It provides options to filter proposal data based on various criteria.
+The  drawer content consists of filter fields like types, groups, and date range.

+Noteworthy Features:
+-   **Autocomplete**: Users can search and select multiple options for types and groups.
+-   **DatePicker**: Utilizes the `DatePicker` component to choose date ranges.
+-   **Clear Filters Button**: Enables users to reset all filter selections with a single click.

+### ProposalForm

+It is used for creating or editing proposals.
+This component is designed to handle the creation and editing of proposals.
+It includes various input fields, validations, and logic to manage the proposal creation/update process.
+It also provides clear validation messages and prevents invalid submissions.

 ### ApplicationRow

 This component is responsible for rendering a single row within a the application table, displaying application-related data based on the user's role.